Ovid/git-workflow/README.md

 We strongly recommend that you get a "read-only" token for use with this.
 If it had more privileges, falling into the wrong hands might be a security hole.

-If you do not use the `bin/git-hub` tool, you can just have the following:
+If you do not use the `bin/git-hub` tool, you do not need a config file.

-    target main

 # Caveats